DocX/gousto_api_task/README.md

   * Install dependencies with `mix deps.get`
   * Start Phoenix endpoint with `CSV_DATA_FILE=data/recipe-data.csv mix phoenix.server` - loads CSV data on first request

+Or using Docker Compose:

+  * `docker-compose up web`

 Now you can visit [`localhost:4000/api/recipes`](http://localhost:4000/api/recipes) from your browser.

 ## About